irush-cs/slurm-plugins/README.md

 # job\_submit\_killable

-This plugin is used to set some sort of auto-account when a certain flag is passed.
+This plugin is used to set some sort of auto-account/qos when a certain flag is passed.
 This is used for a special preemptable accounts, which is why it's named "killable".

-If the --killable flag was set (using the `spank_killable` plugin), this plugin will set the account according to the `killable.conf` configuration file.
+If the --killable flag was set (using the `spank_killable` plugin), this plugin will set the account and qos according to the `killable.conf` configuration file.
 The configuration for the accounts can be either per user, or per primary group.
 For example:
 ```
 User=user1 Account=killable-1
-PrimaryGroup=group2 Account=killable-2
+PrimaryGroup=group2 Account=killable-2 QOS=qos-2
-User=*default Account=killable-3
+User=*default Account=killable-3 QOS=qos-1
 ```
 The `*default` user is special and will set the account if no other user or primary group were found.